 The inauguration of the resident chamber group, the Australia Ensemble, followed in 1980, as well as the university’s Collegium Musicum Choir, and eventually the UNSW Orchestra and the Wind Symphony.
 With our passionate staff and strong music history at UNSW, we offer an extensive range of courses and performance opportunities for every creative.

-The UNSW Bachelor of Music allows you to enhance your core music skills and knowledge while developing an area of specialty.
+The Music specialisation allows you to enhance your core music skills and knowledge while developing an area of specialty.
 We provide extensive training in performance, ensemble skills and professional practice, musicianship and musicology, with the flexibility to combine subject areas such as English, creative writing, film, media or theatre and performance studies.
 An audition is required to enter this degree.

 The choice of specialisations includes: